8 Most Reliable Mazda Models

 Long-term reliability should be one of the key factors when buying a car.
 Nobody wants to buy a vehicle requiring constant repairs, depreciation, and parts replacements.
-According to RepairPal, Mazda ranks 5th out of 32 automakers for most reliable vehicles.
-The ratings are based on feedback from verified owners and an average across 345 models.
-Below is a list of the eight most reliable Mazda models on the market.
-Find out why they’re so dependable.
+RepairPal data shows Mazda ranking 5th out of 32 automakers for most reliable vehicles.
+But with those real owner reviews in mind, we found the most reliable Mazda models in 2023.

 The Mazda CX-3 is a small crossover SUV that combines comfort, efficiency, and spunky performance.
 It has a punchy 2.0-liter four-cylinder engine, producing 146 hp, and pairs with a six-speed manual or automatic transmission.
 Weighing less than 3,000 pounds, the CX-3 has responsive and agile handling.
 According to RepairPal, it will only cost you an average annual repair cost of $345.
 The CX-3 earned a rating of 4.5 out of 5 stars for reliability, making it one of the most reliable vehicles in its class.

-The Mazda2 is the automaker’s smallest subcompact hatchback offered in the United States.
-It comes with a 1.5-liter four-cylinder engine, producing 100 hp, enough for most city dwellers.
+The Mazda2 is the automaker’s smallest subcompact hatchback offered in the U.S. until 2014.
+It comes with a 1.5-liter four-cylinder engine good for 100 horsepower, but its lightweight frame makes it a zippy subcompact.
 Like the CX-3, it has a six-speed manual or automatic transmission that delivers 27 mpg in the city and 34 mpg on the highway with the automatic and 29 mpg in the city and 35 mpg on the highway with the manual.

 The Mazda CX-5 perfectly reflects the Japanese automaker’s reputation for athletic performance.
 Its near-luxury interior, spacious cargo room, and artful exterior design make it a strong competitor in the midsize SUV arena.
 Underneath its hood, you’ll find a standard 2.5-liter four-cylinder engine that produces 187 hp and 186 lb-ft of torque.